sph-mn/sph-sc-lib/readme.md

 this is an important call for when the set is no longer needed, since its memory is otherwise not deallocated until the process ends. manual memory management is typical with c.

 ## configuration options
+configuration options can be set by defining macros before including the imht-set source code.

 ### integer size
-an imht-set only stores integers of the same type. supported are all typical integer values, from char to uint64_t. the type is fixed and set before compilation in the imht-set.sc source code file.
+an imht-set only stores integers of the same type. supported are all typical integer values, from char to uint64_t. the type that sets can take is fixed after compilation.

 ```
 (define-macro imht-set-key-t uint64_t)